A Non-asymptotic Analysis for Learning and Applying a Preconditioner in MCMC: Introduction

 The main contributions of this article are to state the total number of FLOPS for preconditioned and unpreconditioned algorithms sufficient for their outputs to be $\sqrt{N}\varepsilon$-AIID from $\pi$ in $W_2$.
 Stating complexity in terms of FLOPS is necessary because preconditioned algorithms incur at least an additional matrix-vector product per iteration over their unpreconditioned counterparts, and this additional cost must be counted for a fair comparison.
-Although our results concern generic MCMC kernels that satisfy a $W_2$ contraction stated in Definition \ref{def:W_2_contraction}, we focus on the Unadjusted Langevin Algorithm (ULA) \citep[Equation (2)]{dalalyan2019}.
-We focus on the covariance based preconditioner as introduced by \citet{haario2001} and the so-called `Fisher matrix' preconditioner introduced by \citet{titsias2023}.
-We state results for unadjusted underdamped Langevin in Section \ref{subsection:generalising_and_extending_results}.
+Although our results concern generic MCMC kernels that satisfy a $W_2$ contraction stated in Definition \ref{def:W_2_contraction}, we focus on the Unadjusted Langevin Algorithm (ULA) \citep[Equation (2)]{dalalyan2019}, the Unadjusted Underdamped Langevin Algorithm \citep[Algorithm 1]{cheng2018}, a variant of unadjustem Hamiltonian Monte Carlo (HMC) introduced by \citet{bou-rabee2025} and the proximal sampler of \citet{lee2021a}.
+We examine the covariance based preconditioner as introduced by \citet{haario2001} and the so-called `Fisher matrix' preconditioner introduced by \citet{titsias2023}.